Flagstar Financial, Inc. Share Price Target '$12.30', now 7.0% Upside Potential

-Flagstar Financial, Inc. which can be found using ticker (NYCB) now have 14 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
-The range between the high target price and low target price is between $14.00 and $10.50 with the average share target price sitting at $12.30. (at the time of writing).
-Given that the stocks previous close was at $11.50 and the analysts are correct then there would likely be a percentage uptick in value of 7.0%.
-The 50 day moving average now sits at $11.13 and the 200 day moving average is $10.58.
-The total market capitalization for the company now stands at 4.38B.
-Currently the stock stands at: $10.55 USD
+Flagstar Financial, Inc. which can be found using ticker (NYCB) now have 14 market analysts covering the stock.
+The analyst consensus now points to a rating of ‘hold’.
+The range between the high target price and low target price is between $14.00 and $10.50 suggesting an average analyst share price target price of $12.30. (at the time of writing).
+Given that the stocks previous close was at $11.50 and the analysts are correct then we can expect a percentage increase in value of 7.0%.
+The day 50 moving average is $11.13 while the 200 day moving average is $10.58.
+The market cap for the company is 4.38B.
+The current share price for the company is: $10.55 USD

 The potential market cap would be $4,685,735,304 based on the market consensus.